EnricoSimionato/Named-Entity-Recognition-Project/README.md

 - Michael Vitali (https://github.com/MichaelVitali)

 ## References
-The KIND dataset can be found at https://github.com/dhfbk/KIND.
+The KIND dataset can be found at https://github.com/dhfbk/KIND. <br>
 The related paper can be found at https://arxiv.org/abs/2112.15099.